sharpest-minds/hiring-tips/README.md

 > Can you tell me more about what XYZ co is up to?
 What's the tightest bottleneck at the moment?

 ^ What a great line!
 It shows he's zeroing in right away on what's most important _to them_.
 Use it!
 (Adapt the wording to suit your personality.
 You may also have to substitute "XYZ co" for "your team at XYZ co" if XYZ co is bigger than ~20 employees.)

+### Is there anything different about being a data scientist at a small (~20 employee) company?

+Yes.
+I won't be able to do any better at explaining this than to point you to [this Medium post](https://towardsdatascience.com/succeeding-as-a-data-scientist-in-small-companies-startups-92f59e22bd8c).